Our main dance studio has a high open ceiling and a large space for dancers to move freely as they train in all of their classes.

-Our dance surface is covered with marley, which is specifically made for all types of dance and is ideal for dance studios because it is particularly created to be less slippery than other types of flooring, including hardwood and standard (non-dance) commercial vinyl floors.
+Our dance surface is covered with a marley flooring, which is specifically made for all types of dance and is ideal for dance studios.
+It is particularly created to be less slippery than other types of flooring, including hardwood and standard (non-dance) commercial vinyl floors.

-We also have a raised dance floor (commonly known in the dance world as a “sprung floor”) that we use for the majority of our classes, as well as our in-house performances as it works perfectly as a stage.
+We have a raised dance floor (commonly known in the dance world as a “sprung floor”) that we use for all of our dance classes and rehearsals, which also doubles as our stage for our in-house showcases.
 This floor is the very best construction for our students and company artists as it provides the highest degree of support and suspension for dancers as the jump, turn, and move about the space for long periods of time.

 This professional flooring is a favorite among dancers around the world as it makes dancing more comfortable for joints and muscles and helps dancers to preserve physical energy since less force is needed to spring into the air and there is more shock-absorption when landing.